ImDaBigBoss/EasyCraft/README.md

 ## What this plugin offers
 * Chat rooms
 * Automatic configuration reboot message + stops the server after an amount of time: 30 seconds by default
+* Put nay item that is in your hand on to your head
 * A hidden spectator mode (currently not finished)
 * An option to have homes
 * A server info command so that you don't have to keep repeating the same things over and over again